marmelab/react-admin/docs/Tutorial.md

 ## Using a Custom Home Page

-By default, admin-on-rest displays the list view of the first resource as home page.
-If you want to display a custom component instead, pass it in the `dashboard` attribute of the `<Admin>` component.
+By default, admin-on-rest displays the list page of the first resource as home page.
+If you want to display a custom component instead, pass it in the `dashboard` prop of the `<Admin>` component.

 {% raw %}
 ```js